-Meet Brooke Grice, a happy DAT Bootcamp customer who recently conquered the DAT.
-I’ve asked Brooke to share her DAT experience with us as the featured student of September.
+Meet Alexa, a happy DAT Bootcamp customer who recently conquered the DAT.
+Alexa, a student with a full-time job, was able to crush her DAT with the help of DAT Bootcamp.
+I’ve asked Alexa to share her DAT experience with us as the featured student of September.

 - Organic Chemistry26